 The following is a summary of the material terms of the Option Plan.
-Reference should be made to the full text of the Option Plan which is attached hereto as Schedule "B".
+Reference should be made to the full text of the Option Plan which is available on SEDAR+ at www.sedarplus.ca.
+Shareholders may request a copy of the Option Plan by contacting the Company by email at info@p2gold.com.